 - Crytek Seoul Ltd. (development studio, engine licensing and support)

-- Crytek UK (development studio, acquired in 2009, previously known as Free Radical Design)
+- Crytek UK (development studio, acquired in 2009, previously known as Free Radical Design, closed in 2014)

 - Crytek Shanghai Software Co.
 Ltd (2012)